Dahi Chhole: Chickpeas in Yogurt Curry

 Take the yogurt out of the refrigerator, let it reach room temperature before it is cooked.

-Add the dry spice powders to the yogurt: turmeric powder, cumin powder, red chili powder, salt.
+Whisk the dry spice powders with the yogurt: turmeric powder, cumin powder, red chili powder, salt.

 Whisk the yogurt well till smooth.
 Set aside till you are ready to cook.